-Workers' compensation insurance is required for all California businesses that employ at least one person, even if they are self-employed.
+Workers' compensation insurance covers the cost of work-related injuries.
+It's required for all California businesses that have employees.

 California law requires a business owner to carry workers’ comp insurance for employees who regularly work in California, even if the business is headquartered in another state.

 How many hours an employee works does not affect his or her entitlement to workers’ compensation.
 It’s possible to get an independent contractor workers’ compensation waiver, but California law presumes anyone who works for an employer to be an employee.

 If a claim is filed, the burden is on the employer to prove that someone is an independent contractor and not an employee.